fronzec/marvel-characters-ms/README.md

 curl --location --request GET 'http://localhost:80/marvel/characters/{{characterNick}}'
 ```

-## Importan
+## Important
-The application loads on startup, only info for Iron Man with nick `ironman` and Captain America `capamerica`, **You need to use the nicks on path variables**
+The application loads only info for Iron Man with nick `ironman` and Captain America `capamerica` on start, **You need to use the nicks on path variables**

 - On UNIX, sometimes we will need root access to run an app on port 80, you can change the application.properties to 8080 and also update the Dockerfile and docker-compose.yml